 Take a break to enjoy a beverage.
 Fort Langley has several coffee shops, and even one tea shop, all featuring their own bakeries.

 Stay for lunch or dinner.
 Fort Langley offers countless casual dining choices within a four block radius, everything from pizza and burgers to fish and chips and sushi joints.
+If you’re a vegetarian, don’t miss the comfort food at Veggie Bob’s Kitchen on Glover Road.

 Visit during a special event.
 The farmer’s market is held on Saturdays from May to October.
 The Fort Langley Cranberry Festival is held on the Saturday of the Canadian Thanksgiving (the 2nd Monday in October).
 The May Day Parade is held on Victoria Day (last Monday preceding May 25).
 The Christmas craft fair is usually on the last weekend in November at the big yellow community hall.